 - Heat transfer press.
 Any transfer press should work, see transfer instructions below.

 Foil is applied coloured side up and aluminium looking (dull) side down.
 Rub foil with eraser immediately after application to help remove any wrinkles.
-Allow transfer to cool completely (20 to 30 seconds) after application before removal of foil sheet.
-Pull foil sheet off slowly.
+Allow transfer to cool completely (20 to 30 seconds) after application before removal of foil sheet and pull foil sheet off slowly.
 It can be helpful to tint the foil adhesive, to the colour of the foil being applied, with a small amount of conventional plastisol.
 This process will help to keep small pinholes in the applied foil film from being noticeable.
-As example: Use a few grams of yellow or gold plastisol in the adhesive when using gold foil.
+An example: Use a few grams of yellow or gold plastisol in the adhesive when using gold foil.
 Use a few grams of black or grey plastisol in the adhesive when using silver foil.

 * The brightest foil effect will result when the foil is first removed.
 To achieve a textured matte finish foil, re-seal the garment or hat in the transfer press for 3-4 seconds after the foil carrier film has been removed.